Women Airforce Service Pilots: WAFS

 Uniforms for the WAFS were designed by Love and consisted of a gray gabardine jacket with brass buttons and square shoulders.
 The uniform could be worn with gored skirts or slacks also made of gabardine.
 Because they had to pay for their own uniforms, only 40 women ever wore the WAFS uniform.
 All WAFS were issued a flight uniform of khaki flight coveralls, a parachute, goggles, a flying scarf and leather flying jacket sporting the ATC patch.

 Headquarters for WAFS was established at the new (May 1943) New Castle Army Air Base (the former Wilmington Airport).
 Tunner ensured that there were quarters for the women to live in at the base.

 WAFS worked under a 90 day, renewable contract.
 WAFS earned $250 a month and had to provide and pay for their own room and board.

 The first group of WAFS recruits were known as the Originals.
 Betty Gillies was the first woman to show up for training.
 On October 6, Gillies was made an executive officer and second-in-command of the WAFS.
 Gillies was familiar with drill and command techniques which she had learned at finishing school.
 The first WAFS assignment was run by Gillies on October 22, 1942.
 Six WAFS would ferry six L-4B Cubs from the factory to Mitchel Field.
 The original squadron of 28 was reduced to 27 when Pat Rhonie left on December 31 after disagreeing with Colonel Baker.

-The WAFS each had an average of about 1,400 flying hours and a commercial pilot rating.
+The WAFS had an average of about 1,400 flying hours and a commercial pilot rating.
 They received 30 days of orientation to learn Army paperwork and to fly by military regulations.
 Afterward, they were assigned to various ferrying commands.
 At the beginning of 1943, three new squadrons were formed.
 The 4th Ferrying Group was in Romulus and commanded by Del Scharr.
 The 5th Ferrying Group was stationed at Love Field and was under the command of Florene Miller.
 The 6th Ferrying Group was stationed at Long Beach and commanded by Barbara Jane Erickson.